schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 as migrated from yoga to internal martial arts like Tai Chi.

 This seems to tie to some of my older opinions around [Plato's Theory of Formns](https://en.wikipedia.org/wiki/Theory_of_forms), which I summarily reject.
-It seems if I reject Plato's Theory of Forms, then I'd say that perfection cannot exist either.
+It seems if I reject Plato's Theory of Forms, then I'd say that perfection as a thing also does not exist.
 Perfection is a perceived characteristic of something from an observer.
-So it seems that perfection is a relationship between someone and something.
+So perfection is a relationship between things rather than a stand-along thing itself.

 Next, I jumped over to Lean thinking.
 In Lean, Muda (waste) is everywhere.
 It's safe to say that there's always 90% Muda in every process you follow.
-Once you have removed 90% of that waste, 90% of what is left over is waste.
+Once you have removed 90% of that waste, 90% of what is left over remains waste.
 It's waste all the way down, not [turtles](https://apilgriminnarnia.com/2014/03/26/turtles/), as I was lead to believe.

 So what's the connection then?